Tale of two Indias: City auto buyers go upscale, no-frills minis rule villages

-NEW DELHI/MUMBAI (Reuters) - As India’s auto industry matures, manufacturers are facing up to a new reality - from Mumbai to the states, they now have two different markets to serve, with costs to shoulder and a challenge to sales and profits.
+NEW DELHI/MUMBAI, May 19 (Reuters) - As India’s auto industry matures, manufacturers are facing up to a new reality - from Mumbai to the provinces, they now have two different markets to serve, with costs to shoulder and a challenge to sales and profits.

 In big cities, rising incomes and aspirations mean buyers want compact models with features absent from the bare-boned minis that first bridged the gap from two-wheeled motorbike transport to four-wheeled cars.
 Automatic transmission, extra luggage space and daring colours are objects of desire.